Photographic image © 2017 Stuart Gelzer

 So I'm not doing half-bad, if I really take a look at the big picture and realize the crappy luck I've had, like when Covington blew that call in the championship in 2012.
 Said my guy was out at first when he clearly beat the shortstop's throw.
 The bastard.
 How can an ump make a proper call at first base when he keeps his fat derriere behind the plate and doesn't even run out to get an angle?
 I've been talking about this for years, but people just shrug about that lazy bastard.
 Twice this season alone he botched calls at first base, and during the first playoff game, I finally had enough and yelled out to him, "Come on out on the grass.
 How can you even see around yourself?"

 "Worry about your team," he hollered back, without taking off his mask, and I turned around and laughed and paced the dugout.
 My players were quiet.
 They knew I was right, and I think it got the team going, too.
-We rallied and took the lead after that, and near the end of the game, after Blue smashed a double that cleared the bases, I yelled out to Covington, "You can't call that one an out, can you?"
+We rallied and took the lead after that, and near the end of the game, after Blue smashed a double, clearing the bases, I yelled out to Covington, "You can't call that one an out, can you?"
 He had no comeback.

 A couple of years after that, I was in the senior league championship game.
 This was the summer after I finished seventh grade.
 I was a really good pitcher.
 Hummed it right in there.
 Struck out a lot of guys and even pitched a no-hitter once.
 Well, in the championship I faced another pitcher who was pretty good—Boswell I think his name was.
 He was all right but not as fast as me, and I got a couple of hits off him in that game.
 Still, the score was tied at zero in the last inning.
 Well, he came up with two outs and no one on base, and he finally got a hit off me, a ground single into left field, but then the ball went right through Bobby Gutman's legs and all the way to the corn field.
 Boswell rounded the bases, and his team went nuts because they'd just won the championship.
 Later my father asked me why the hell I pitched Boswell inside when I knew Gutman couldn't field to save his life, which is why he was out in left field in the first place.